-CHAMBERS

-Global Practice Guides

-EDiscovery & Disclosure
+Chambers

+GLOBAL PRACTICE GUIDE

+Definitive global law guides offering comparative analysis from top ranked lawyers eDiscovery & Disclosure chambers.com

+Switzerland: Trends & Developments

+Niederer Kraft Frey

-Switzerland - Trends and Developments
+Trends and Developments

-Contributed by Niederer Kraft & Frey AG
+Contributed by Niederer Kraft Frey

-2018

-SWITZERLAND TRENDS AND DEVELOPMENTS:

-p.3 Contributed by Niederer Kraft & Frey AG The 'Trends & Developments' sections give an overview of current trends and developments in local legal markets.
-Leading lawyers analyse particular trends or provide a broader discussion of key developments in the jurisdiction.
-Contributed by Niederer Kraft & Frey AG Author: Peter C Honegger Trends and Developments Contributed by Niederer Kraft & Frey AG Niederer Kraft & Frey's dispute resolution group has successfully litigated numerous leading cases before the Swiss Federal Supreme Court in the field of corporate and commercial law and is regularly involved in high-stakes arbitration proceedings.
-The group has in-depth knowledge of civil procedure as well as corporate and commercial law, working closely with specialists from other departments (such as banking and finance, M&A and corporate), where additional expert knowledge is needed.
-Established in 1936, in recent decades Niederer Kraft & Frey has been heavily involved in a large number of major cross-border ediscovery & disclosure matters, attracting worldwide media attention, including: the FIFA corruption investigations; Petrobras, Brazil's biggest-ever corruption case; the FOREX and the LIBOR scandal; the US-Swiss tax dispute, FATCA.
+Niederer Kraft Frey's dispute resolution group has successfully litigated numerous leading cases before the Swiss Federal Supreme Court in the field of corporate and commercial law, and is regularly involved in high-stakes arbitration proceedings.
+The group has in-depth knowledge of civil procedure as well as corporate and commercial law, working closely with specialists from other departments (such as banking and finance, M&A and corporate) when additional expert knowledge is needed.
+In recent decades, Niederer

+Kraft & Frey has been heavily involved in a large number of major cross-border eDiscovery & disclosure matters, attracting worldwide media attention, including the FIFA corruption investigations; Petrobras, Brazil's biggest-ever corruption case; the FOREX and the LIBOR scandals; and the US-Swiss tax dispute concerning FATCA.
 The firm has a strong domestic and international client base in Switzerland, together with an established reputation for efficient collaboration with international law firms.

-The author wishes to thank Adrian Kammerer and Lukas Beeler for reviewing the manuscript and for giving valuable comments.
-Authors
+Author

-Peter C Honegger is a Partner at Niederer Kraft & Frey and co-head of the litigation department.
-His key areas of expertise are cross-border litigation and proceedings before regulatory agencies and courts, ediscovery & disclosure, Swiss secrecy

-laws, and taking of evidence - in particular electronically

-stored information - located in Switzerland for use in foreign proceedings.
-He is a member of a number of prestigious professional bodies, including the Legal Committee of the Swiss-American Chamber of Commerce, and has published and presented extensively on ediscovery and associated issues.
+Peter C. Honegger is a partner at Niederer Kraft & Frey and co-head of the litigation department.
+His key areas of expertise are cross-border litigation and proceedings before regulatory agencies and courts, eDiscovery & disclosure, Swiss secrecy laws, and taking of evidence - in particular electronically stored information (ESI) - located in Switzerland for use in foreign proceedings.
+He is a member of a number of prestigious professional bodies, including the Legal Committee of the Swiss-American Chamber of Commerce, and has published and presented extensively on eDiscovery and associated issues.

-Prologue

-In Switzerland, ediscovery is one of the fastest-growing fields of activity for company lawyers, outside counsel and accountants.
-In the Swiss legal community, ediscovery is primarily associated with cross-border investigations, rather than civil litigation, as is the case in the US and the UK.
-Quite remarkably, the Swiss legislator has not followed the pace of recent industry developments by enacting specific procedural rules for ediscovery, for example.
-Rather, general rules of evidence production are applied to electronically stored information (ESI), mutatis mutandis.

-In the US, Judge Scheindlin of the Southern District of New York determined some 15 years ago that the following ESI is accessible in ediscovery:

-- active online data;

-- near-line data, such as CD Rom and DVD;

-- offline storage and archives;

-- · back-up tapes; and

-- erased, fragmented or damaged data.